Everything you need to know as a first-time student.

 In this unit you will work in clinical physiology practice and gain practical skills and knowledge in the field of clinical physiology.
 You will learn to investigate clinical cases, interpret and analyse data in context with the literature in the field.
 You will work in cardiac, sleep or respiratory science, neurophysiology or in mixed practice.

 You will work for 10 weeks full time in a clinical physiology practice and will be directly supervised by staff at the placement site to develop practical skills and theoretical knowledge in order to help you achieve the learning outcomes.
 Your study and assessment will also be supervised by your unit coordinator, who you will contact weekly throughout your placement.
-You will achieve your learning outcomes through preparation for the placement, through the skills and knowledge gained while on placement and through the assessment associated with the unit.
+You will achieve your learning outcomes through preparation leading up to the placement, through the skills and knowledge gained while on placement and through the assessment associated with the unit during and after completion of the placement.
 Although there are no formal classes timetabled for this unit, you may be required to attend orientation and preparatory sessions or tutorials and you will be encouraged to attend student seminars prior to your placement.
 An interview with your placement provider may be required prior to acceptance at the site and you may be required to submit your curriculum vitae.
-In preparation for your placement you will be required to complete a number of online career-development modules, (including professional communication, interview skills and curriculum vitae preparation) and you will undertake online training modules provided by your placement provider.
-After the completion of your placement you will attend a symposium, where you and other clinical physiology students will each present a case study.
+In preparation for your placement you will be required to complete a number of online career-development modules, (including professional communication, interview skills and curriculum vitae preparation) and you will undertake online training modules required by your placement supervisor.
+In the semester following the completion of your placement you will attend a symposium, where you and other clinical physiology students will each present a case study.

 All placements must be organised through the unit and course coordinators, and work integrated learning support (WILS).
 In order to prepare for this placement you must show evidence of completed health and safety inductions, and complete other documentation as described in the Risk assessment statement section.
 You are required to read the document 'Managing your rights, responsibilities and safety on placements' produced by the WILS team.